jayeclark/prepple/src/backend/README.md

-# my-dev-interview serverless API
+# Prepple Serverless API
-The my-dev-interview project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).
+The prepple project, created with [`aws-serverless-java-container`](https://github.com/awslabs/aws-serverless-java-container).

 The starter project defines a simple `/ping` resource that can accept `GET` requests with its tests.